dsccommunity/ConfigMgrCBDsc/README.md

 - **CMPullDistributionPoint**: Provides a resource for modifying a distribution point and making the distribution point a Pull Distribution Point.
 - **CMSiteMaintenance**: Provides a resource for modifying the Site Maintenance tasks.
+- **CMDistributionPointGroupMembers**: Provides a resource for adding Distribution Groups to Distribution Points.
+This resource will not create Distribution Points or Distribution Groups.

 ### xSccmPreReqs